-Broadband revenue for the years ended December 31, 2021 and 2020 was \$3,925,089 and \$3,689,159, respectively.
+Broadband revenue for the years ended December 31, 2022 and 2021 was \$3,930,667 and \$3,925,089, respectively.
 Broadband revenue is derived principally through monthly charges to residential subscribers of our broadband services.
-Revenue is impacted by rate increases, changes in the number of customers, including additional services sold to our existing subscribers, and changes in speed tiers.
+Revenue is impacted by rate increases, promotional offerings, changes in the number of customers, and changes in speed tiers.
 Additionally, the allocation of revenue between the residential offerings is impacted by changes in the standalone selling price of each performance obligation within our promotional bundled offers.

-Broadband revenue increased \$235,930 (6%) for the year ended December 31, 2021 compared to the year ended December 31, 2020.
-The increase was due primarily to higher average recurring broadband revenue per broadband customer, primarily driven by certain rate increases and service level changes, and an increase in broadband customers, as well as customer credits issued in 2020 for service outages following certain storms that occurred in 2020.
+Broadband revenue increased \$5,578 for the year ended December 31, 2022 compared to the year ended December 31, 2021.
+The increase for the year ended December 31, 2022 was due primarily to higher average recurring broadband revenue per broadband customer, primarily driven by certain rate increases, service level changes and a decrease in certain promotional offerings, partially offset by a decrease in broadband customers.